Mokayed/Predicates-discrete-mathematics/README.md

 <h1>Assignment 2 <br/>Discrete Mathematics: Student Calendar</h1>

+ <h3>Programming in logic</h3>

+<p>Create a program i Prolog.
+You can either invent your own problem to solve or use one of the ideas described below.
+The program should include facts and rules.
+Also a set of meaningful questions to the program should be presented.
+Please push to github and supply a README.md file.</p>

+<h4>Student calendar</h4>
+<p>Create a program that models students, classes, rooms, dates, and their
+relations.</p>

 <h3>First thing we did, was to come up with some data <g-emoji class="g-emoji" alias="clipboard" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4cb.png">📋</g-emoji>:</h3>